sentioxyz/docs/sentio-debugger/debugger/README.md

 ## Debug Mode

-Sentio has two debug modes, [function-only-mode.md](function-only-mode.md "mention") and [single-step-mode.md](single-step-mode.md "mention"), while the first one is the default, the latter enables you to examine execution in much greater detail.
+Sentio has two debug modes, [function-only-mode](function-only-mode "mention") and [single-step-mode](single-step-mode "mention"), while the first one is the default, the latter enables you to examine execution in much greater detail.

 &#x20;![](<https://raw.githubusercontent.com/sentioxyz/docs/main/.gitbook/assets/image (2) (1).png>)